phillipgessert/phillipgessert.github.io/faq.md

 # Can you lay out my non-fiction book?

-**Yes**.
+**Yes**, and I love to do it.
 Feel free to send a copy of your manuscript, I’ll be glad to quote for the work.

 # Do you design book covers?